Company Insolvency

 With the exception of company voluntary arrangements, there is an obligation on the part of the insolvency practitioner to report to the Department for Business, Energy & Industrial Strategy (BEIS) on the conduct of anyone who has been a director or shadow director within the preceding two years.
 This may lead to disqualification proceedings being brought against one or more of the directors by the BEIS.

-We offer advice to directors and more general business advice, as well as our insolvency solutions, which include corporate recovery, turnaround, reconstructions, voluntary arrangements, administrations, liquidations and solvency planning.
+We offer advice to directors and more general business advice, as well as our insolvency solutions, which include business recovery, business turnaround, company reconstructions, individual voluntary arrangements, company administrations, company liquidations and solvency planning.
+Contact our team today for more information.

 Get in Touch